-Since there is no need to synchronize cycles with a donor, the frozen egg transfer can be done at a time that is most convenient for the intended parents.
+Since there is no need to synchronize cycles with a donor, the frozen egg transfer can be done at a time that is most convenient for the intended parent(s).
 This means there is less time spent waiting and the cycle can begin almost immediately.
-Typically a fresh egg cycle takes 2 to 4 months whereas a frozen egg cycle only takes 6 to 8 weeks.
-Additionally, frozen donor eggs are available instantly and can typically be sent to the intended parent(s) chosen fertility clinic if requested.All of our frozen donor eggs are from proven, positive donors whose fresh cycles resulted in positive pregnancies.
+Typically a fresh cycle takes 2 to 4 months whereas a frozen donor egg cycle only takes 6 to 8 weeks.
+Frozen donor eggs are available instantly and can typically be shipped to the intended parent(s) chosen fertility clinic if requested.
+The main benefits of using frozen donor eggs are convenience, timing, and cost.

+The donor eggs are ‘frozen’ using the most advanced method currently available: vitrification.
 Although most eggs are used within months or years of being frozen, they are viable for decades at this temperature.
 The vitrification process is carried out by the experienced team of physicians at HRC Fertility in Newport Beach, California.
-The laboratory team in Newport Beach has been working with the vitrification process since its introduction into the fertility laboratory and is among the most experienced teams in the world.
-Their superior expertise and experience with this technique allows Donor Nexus to confidently offer frozen donor eggs to our patients with excellent results.
+The laboratory team in Newport Beach has been working with the vitrification process since its introduction into the fertility laboratory and is is one of the leading fertility clinics in egg freezing and thawing.
+Their expertise and experience with this technique allows Donor Nexus to confidently offer frozen donor eggs to our patients with superior results.

-We offer in-person or Skype meetings for you to get to know the egg donor prior to confirming the match, as long as the egg donor agrees to the meeting.
+We offer in-person or Zoom video meetings for you to get to know the egg donor prior to confirming the match, as long as the egg donor agrees to the meeting.
 To facilitate the meeting, we will collect a non-refundable $500, which will be put toward our cycle fees if you move forward with our agency.Putting an Egg Donor on Hold

 If you would like to “hold” an egg donor for one week, you can do so by paying a $500 non-refundable hold fee.
 If you elect to move forward with the cycle, the $500 will be put towards your agency fee.

-The eggs in the Donor Nexus frozen egg bank are from Donor Nexus egg donors that produce more eggs than we have assigned to intended parents for fresh transfer.
+The eggs in the Donor Nexus frozen egg bank are from Donor Nexus egg donors that produce more eggs than we have assigned to intended parent(s) for fresh transfer.
 These surplus eggs are vitrified and stored in our licensed cryobank.